 The Reader's Digest Summary

-We are a family of 3 - Dougal, Jen, and Cassidy (7) - planning to leave San Francisco Bay in April of 2018 on a small boat with the intent of seeing a lot of the world by water.
-We sold our house, our cars, and got rid of all of our possesions that did not have a purpose on the boat.
-We will home school Cassidy with formal curriculum supplemented by the multitude of experiences we are bound to encounter on our voyages
+We are a family of 3 - Dougal, Jen, and Cassidy (8) - with a goal of seeing a lot of the world from a relatively small boat.
+We sold our house, our cars, and got rid of all of our possessions that did not have a purpose on the boat.
+We spent the summer of 2018 cruising in the Pacific Northwest, as far north as Glacier Bay, Alaska.

 Life Before Cruising